scheb/2fa/UPGRADE.md

 `Scheb\TwoFactorBundle\Security\TwoFactor\Condition\TwoFactorConditionInterface`.
 See more about [custom conditions for two-factor authentication](https://symfony.com/bundles/SchebTwoFactorBundle/6.x/custom_conditions.html).

+The bundle has previously recommended the controller syntax with a single colon `_controller: "scheb_two_factor.form_controller:form"`.
+Under Symfony 6, you have to use the syntax with two colons `_controller: "scheb_two_factor.form_controller::form"` (which is also compatible with Symfony 5.4).

 ### Authentication Context

 The passport has been added to the `AuthenticationContext` object, therefore a new getter method was added to